MSc Embedded Systems and IC Design

 This module aims to develop an advanced understanding of techniques and practical experience in industry-oriented applications of digital signal processing.

 This module prepares you to undertake your own research project and deliver the required skillset for the successful completion of your investigations.
 It provides the skills required to formulate a project plan, design experiments, mitigate against uncertainties and deliver a comprehensive description of results.

 Modelling and Simulation

-This module introduces Matlab coding for scientific computation, and system simulation using Simulink.
-It enables those with a background in using a traditional high-level programming language, but no experience using National Instruments (NI) LabVIEW, to create virtual Instruments (VI's) and interface them with compatible hardware for data acquisition (DAQ) and control applications.
+This module is designed to introduce coding for scientific computation and system simulation.
+The module will enable you to use a traditional high-level programming language to create virtual Instruments (VI's) and interface them with compatible hardware for data acquisition (DAQ) and control applications.